Google Street View: Verify images.

 Now that you’ve defined the Istanbul search area, click Nearby to establish other parameters.

 Since this post is about a tulip festival, we’ll search for parks, and see results displayed by red dots on the map.
-Other easily identifiable features in urban areas might be hotels, transit stations, or large shopping centers.
+Other easily identifiable features in urban areas might be hotels, transit stations, or large shopping centres.
 In rural areas, you might be searching for lakes, mountains, rivers or other natural features.

 Save your clues.